Event

 Music and Museum

-All Visiting Orchestras tickets include same-day admission to the The Baker Museum.
-Special museum hours on day of the performance: Noon-7:30pm.
-In addition, the doors to Hayes Hall will open 60 minutes prior to this performance.
+All Visiting Orchestras tickets include same-day admission to The Baker Museum.
+Special museum hours on the day of the London Symphony Orchestra performance: 10am-7:30pm.
+In addition, the doors to Hayes Hall will open 90 minutes prior to this performance.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.

 The Visiting Orchestras series is generously sponsored by Judy and Verne Istock.